Emriko/Portfolio/content/posts/particleSystem.md

 myParticleShader->Render(t);
 ```

-This is all that has to be done on the cpu, myParticleShader holds the meshes for the particles themselves, in this case it is just represented by a diamond to give some volume while also keeping the geometry minimal.
+This is all that needs to be done on the CPU. myParticleShader holds the meshes for the particles themselves.
+In this case, they are represented by a diamond to provide some volume while keeping the geometry minimal.

 ## Shaders